Without This Healthy Nutrient - Beware of Lean Meat and Protein Powders

 The question is, should athletes and others imbibe these protein products in beverages, shakes and bars?
 Products that have removed the natural fats (and are often denatured and often produced with dyes and other additives as well as using caustic ammonias and extreme heat).
 Perhaps the habits of traditional healthy peoples can give us a clue.

-A lesson learned from traditional cultures is to always eat our meat with fat—traditional peoples (those who ate what was naturally available from the land or sea, not the supermarket😉) knew that a diet of lean meat would make them sick.
+A lesson learned from traditional cultures is to always eat our meat with fat content —traditional peoples (those who ate what was naturally available from the land or sea, not the supermarket😉) knew that a diet of lean cuts meat would make them sick.
 The reason, eating meat and protein powders without the healthy fat results in rapid depletion of vitamin A. Vitamin A is needed to assimilate protein.

 From the article, “Vitamin A, The Forgotten Bodybuilding Nutrient” (Wise Traditions, Fall 2004), “The utilization of protein requires vitamin A. Several animal studies have shown that liver reserves of vitamin A are depleted by a high dietary intake of protein.
 One explanation for this is that adequate protein is necessary for vitamin A transport.